 The purpose of neighbourhood character is not to prevent change however, it is intended as a tool to ensure change and development can occur with respect to the dominant neighbourhood character of a streetscape area.

-Neighbourhood character is implemented by planning controls that differ from those used to protect 'heritage'.
+Neighbourhood character can change over time and is implemented by planning controls that differ from those used to protect 'heritage'.

-Check the relevant suburb brochure to see if your property is included in a precinct, or you can contact Planning Services for assistance on 03 5434 6355.
+Check the relevant suburb brochure to see if your property is included in a precinct:

 - Central Bendigo Precinct

 - East Bendigo Precinct

 - Long Gully Precinct

 - Spring Gully Precinct

 - White Hills Precinct